PedroCMotta-oficial/To-Do-List/README.md

 - Manipulate tasks in each list

-All the data is store in the browser's localStorage
+All the data is store in the browser's localStorage Project updating to version v2.0.
+- The project will have a backend, storing data in Google Firebase

 Tasker is full-time ordenred by the masonry layout library